WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 ### Development Mode

 The basics are in place to build.
-You might of noticed the webpack.config.js set a default mode to "development".
-Webpack has the ability to run in a "production" mode which shrinks the code down, but makes it difficult to read.
+You might have noticed the webpack.config.js sets a default mode of "development".
+Webpack can also run in a "production" mode, which shrinks the code down so it downloads faster, but makes it difficult to read.

 The mode is setup so it can be configured using environment variables, which can be added in the scripts section of `package.json`.